Trump says Putin told him in phone call he will respond to Ukraine’s weekend drone attacks | News Channel 3-12

 Instead, Trump acknowledged the 75-minute conversation would not yield an immediate end to the war in Ukraine.

-“We discussed the attack on Russia’s docked airplanes, by Ukraine, and also various other attacks that have been taking place by both sides,” Trump wrote in a post on Truth Social that’s since been deleted.
+“We discussed the attack on Russia’s docked airplanes, by Ukraine, and also various other attacks that have been taking place by both sides,” Trump wrote in a post on Truth Social.
 “It was a good conversation, but not a conversation that will lead to immediate Peace.”

 “President Putin did say, and very strongly, that he will have to respond to the recent attack on the airfields,” he went on.